-- 1.6 The strategy has a medium-term time frame to fit in with the Council's corporate and service planning framework.
-However, in principle it will exist for longer as it provides the overall direction and parameters for financial management at the Council. - 1.7 Clearly, the strategy may develop in response to new financial opportunities/risks and new policy directions.
+- 1.5 The strategy is medium-term time to fit in with the Council's corporate planning framework.
+However, in principle it will exist for longer as it provides the overall direction and parameters for financial management at the Council. - 1.6 Clearly, the strategy may develop in response to new financial opportunities/risks and new policy directions.
 Therefore, the strategy is reviewed on a regular basis and at least annually.
 It is updated where necessary.